kavinvalli/rita/README.md

 ## Linting and Formatting

 This project comes with ESLint and Prettier setup out of the box, configs are in `.eslintrc.js` and `.prettierrc` respectively.

+## Example
+A Todo app made with RITA can be found at https://github.com/kavinvalli/rita-todo